tomsabu444/CapSave/README.md

 ## ✅ Functional Requirements

 ### 1. User Management
-- [x] User registration, login, and logout.
+- [x] User registration, login, forgetpassword and logout.
 - [ ] Each user should have their own albums and media (private to them only).
 - [x] Token-based authentication for securing user sessions (using Firebase Auth).